henriland/directx11-cube/README.md

 1. Clone this repository
 2. Create a new Visual Studio Project and add source code to new project
 3. From the project properties set characters to "Use Unicode Character Set"
-4. In graphicsclass.cpp and lightshaderclass.cpp change in code "DirectX11Cube" to your project name e.g. "Project1"
+4. In graphicsclass.cpp and lightshaderclass.cpp change in code "directx11-cube" to your folder name where is the source code
 5. After these changes the code should work